mlcourses/lab-5-blog-post-group2_cs281/post.md

 <img src="./assets/F.png" />

 Finally, we use the k-maps to design and build the circuit.

+-Below is the logisim design of the circuit.
 <img src="./assets/photo.png" />

+-Below is the circuit buit on the breadboard.
 <img src="./assets/circuit.png" />

 ## Testing